Martin Garralaga: Biography

 Garralaga first came to the United States when he sailed from Santo Domingo, Dominican Republic, to San Juan, Puerto Rico, on the steamship Catherine in April 1924.
 He acted in more than two hundred roles in film and television and is probably best known for his portrayal of "Pancho" in the early Cisco Kid films.

 In 1958, Garralaga was cast as Ramirez in the episode "A Tree for Planting" of the CBS western television series, The Texan.
 Lurene Tuttle and Paul Fix were cast in the episode as Amy Bofert and Bert Gorman, respectively.
 In the storyline, series character Bill Longley (Rory Calhoun) comes to the aid of a distressed Mexican farmer, Ramirez, whose peach orchards are being overrun by cattle ranchers.

 Garralaga appeared as Father Mariano, a mission priest, in the 1954 episode "The Saint's Portrait" of the syndicated anthology series Death Valley Days, hosted by Stanley Andrews.
 In the story line, a painting of Saint Joseph is thought by a tribe and its covetous neighbor to be magical.
 However, Father Mariano reveals its deeper meaning.
 The episode also starred Rico Alaniz, George J. Lewis, Eugenia Paul, and Chief Thundercloud.

 In 1955, he appeared as Mr. Delgado on the TV Western Cheyenne in the episode "Border Showdown."

+Death

 Garralaga died at the age of 86 in Woodland Hills, a part of Los Angeles.